Divine light: Quakers

 Quakers, known formally as the Religious Society of Friends, are generally united by a belief in each human's ability to experience the light within or see "that of God in every one".
 Most Quakers believe in continuing revelation: that God continuously reveals truth directly to individuals.
 George Fox said, "Christ has come to teach His people Himself."
+Veronika Koller explains liberal Quakers also see light as a revelation: "Quakers need to be open to 'a new light', i.e. continuing revelation".
 Friends often focus on feeling the presence of God.
 As Isaac Penington wrote in 1670, "It is not enough to hear of Christ, or read of Christ, but this is the thing – to feel him to be my root, my life, and my foundation..."
 Quakers reject the idea of priests, believing in the priesthood of all believers.
 Some express their concept of God using phrases such as "the inner light", "inward light of Christ", or "Holy Spirit".
+A core belief of Quakers is, "all can be saved, through the direct relationship established by God in Christ with ‘every [person] that cometh into the world [...]’ ".
 Quakers first gathered around George Fox in the mid-17th century and belong to a historically Protestant Christian set of denominations.

+Mystical Christianity

+St. Augustine describes his experience of the divine light in Confessions as "...the immutable light higher than my mind—not the light of every day, obvious to anyone, nor a larger version of the same kind which would, as it were, have given out a much brighter light and filled everything with its magnitude.
+It was not that light, but a different thing, utterly different from all our kinds of light.
+It transcended my mind, not in the way that oil floats on water, nor as heaven is above earth.
+It was superior because it made me, and I was inferior because I was made by it.
+The person who knows the truth knows it, and he who knows it knows eternity.
+Love knows it.
+Eternal truth and true love and beloved eternity: you are my God."

+Several Christian mystics throughout the Middle Ages have also expressed God in terms of light, and no one more famously than San Juan de la Cruz (St. John of the Cross).
+His poems Noche Oscura and Llama de Amor Viva (The Dark Night and The Living Flame of Love, respectively), as well as his discourses The Ascent of Mount Carmel and The Dark Night, both heavily employ metaphors of light and darkness in order to express San Juan's mystical theology.

+In "The Flowing Light of the Godhead," Mechthild of Magdeburg describes her mystical experiences.